emilyrohrbough/wdio-visual-regression-service/README.md

 For an example of generating screenshot filesnames dependent on the current test name, have a look at the sample code of [Configuration](#configuration).

-#### VisualRegressionCompare.SaveScreenshot
-This method is a stripped variant of `VisualRegressionCompare.LocalCompare` to capture only screenshots.
-This is quite useful when you just want to create reference screenshots and overwrite the previous one without diffing.

-You can pass the following options to it's constructor as object:

-* **screenshotName** `Function` <br>
-pass in a function that returns the filename for the current screenshot.
-Function receives a *context* object as first parameter with all relevant information about the command.

 ## Usage
 wdio-visual-regression-service enhances an WebdriverIO instance with the following commands:
 * `browser.checkViewport([{options}]);`